Optional fields

 4. IP Whitelisted: Indicate if the user’s IP address is whitelisted for security purposes.

-6. Languages: Specify the user’s preferred languages for communication.
+Specifies the user’s preferred languages for communication.

 7. Notes: Add any additional notes or details regarding the user.